Police Deviance and Police Ethics

 Shakedowns are also common with strip bars, prostitution rings, drug dealing, illegal gambling, and even construction projects.
 In each case, the approach and modus operandi are somewhat variable, because each officer subjects the business operator and/or patrons to the shakedown differently.

-This is usually a means to effect an act of corruption, leaving out certain pertinent pieces of information in order to “fix” a criminal prosecution.
+This is usually a means to affect an act of corruption, leaving out certain pertinent pieces of information in order to “fix” a criminal prosecution.
 “Dropsy” evidence is typical, where the officer testifies untruthfully that he/she saw the offender drop some narcotics or contraband.
 Lies that Miranda warnings have been given, when they haven’t, are also typical.
 Lying in court is called “testifying”, and police can do it coolly; they’re trained witnesses.

 Other actors in the system, supervisors and even judges, are often aware of the perjury.
 They pretend to believe police officers who they know are lying.
 Everybody’s happy with the system.
 The cop gets credit for a good bust; the supervisor’s arrest statistics look good; the prosecutor racks up another win; the judge gets to give his little lecture without endangering his reelection prospects, the defense lawyer gets his fee in dirty money, and the public is thrilled that another criminal is off the street (Dershowitz 1996).